In this explainer, we will learn how to describe the components of the human genome and outline why scientists want to study the human genome.

 In the nucleus of a typical human body cell, also called a somatic cell, there are 23 pairs of chromosomes (making up 46 in total).
 Located on the chromosomes are hundreds, if not thousands, of genes.
 Genes are sections of DNA that code for a functional unit, typically a protein.
 Genes come in different versions called alleles.

 A gene is a section of DNA that contains the information needed to produce a functional unit, for example, a protein.
+It is the functional unit of heredity.

 An allele is an alternative version of a gene.